xaitax/SploitScan/README.md

 apt install sploitscan
 ```

+### Obtaining API Keys

+- **VulnCheck**: Sign up for a free account at [VulnCheck](https://vulncheck.com/) to get your API key.
+- **OpenAI**: Create an account and get an API key at [OpenAI](https://platform.openai.com/signup/).

 ### Configuration File

+Note: The OpenAI and VulnCheck API keys are optional.
+The OpenAI API key is used for AI-powered risk assessment, and the VulnCheck API key is used for VulnCheck data retrieval.
+If you do not intend to use these features, you can omit the configuration file or leave the API key fields blank.

 Create a `config.json` file in one of the following locations with your API keys: